 While it is usually better for the woman student to remain enrolled full-time, in some cases, depending on the coursework appropriate to the stage of her academic program, part-time enrollment would be appropriate.
 This will require careful consultation, in advance, to ensure that the implications for academic progress, visa status, loan eligibility and deferment, etc., have been thoroughly investigated.
 In completing the petition for the Childbirth Accommodation, the student may request up to two quarters of part-time enrollment by means of a Request for Graduate Tuition Adjustment.
 If part-time enrollment status is approved, the student will retain all privileges of the Childbirth Accommodation.

-As part of a Childbirth Accommodation, pregnant graduate students supported by teaching and/or research assistantships will be excused from their regular TA or RA duties for a period of six weeks, normally during the quarter in which the baby is born, without any loss of financial support.
+As part of a Childbirth Accommodation, pregnant graduate students supported by teaching and/or research assistantships will be excused from their regular TA or RA duties for quarter, normally during the quarter in which the baby is born, without any loss of financial support.
 If the student is funded by a fellowship or training grant, this support will typically remain unchanged during the accommodation period.

-In most cases, students who are supported by 50% FTE research assistantships may be reduced to a 25% FTE appointment for one quarter during the period of accommodation.
-The balance of the student’s financial support will be provided in the form of a stipend payment to the student from the childbirth accommodation fund.
+In most cases, students who are supported by a 50% FTE research or teaching assistantship may be funded for one quarter around the birth of a child.
+The student’s financial support will be provided in the form of a stipend payment to the student from the childbirth accommodation fund.

-The student, her advisor, and her department should recognize that it might not be feasible to return to a regular TA or RA assignment immediately after the six-week period.
+The student, her advisor, and her department should recognize that it might not be feasible to return to a regular TA or RA assignment immediately after the quarter.
 In that case, arrangements should be made to move a teaching assignment to another quarter, to assign limited on-site duties to a research assistant, or to find an alternative form of support.
 These issues should be negotiated sensitively with the student's needs in mind.
-For her part, the student should work proactively with her department to make arrangements for ongoing support beyond the six-week period if she cannot return to her normal duties.
+For her part, the student should work proactively with her department to make arrangements for ongoing support beyond the childbirth accommodation funding period if she cannot return to her normal duties.

 Students who are supported by fellowships internal to Stanford normally have their stipends distributed as lump-sum payments at the beginning of each quarter.
 Students supported in this manner will see no change in their fellowship support.